dstndstn/astrometry.net/net/doc/api.rst

   * ``center_dec``: float, -90 to 90, in degrees.
 The position of the center of the image.
   * ``radius``: float, in degrees.
 Used with ``center_ra``,``center_dec`` to specify that you know roughly where your image is on the sky.
   * ``downsample_factor``: float, >1.
 Downsample (bin) your image by this factor before performing source detection.
 This often helps with saturated images, noisy images, and large images.
 2 and 4 are commonly-useful values.
+  * ``tweak_order``: int.
+Polynomial degree (order) for distortion correction.
+Default is 2.
+Higher orders may produce totally bogus results (high-order polynomials are strange beasts).
+  * ``use_sextractor``: boolean.
+Use the `SourceExtractor <http://www.astromatic.net/software/sextractor>`_ program to detect stars, not our built-in program.
+  * ``crpix_center``: boolean.
+Set the WCS reference position to be the center pixel in the image?
+By default the center is the center of the quadrangle of stars used to identify the image.
+  * ``parity``: int, 0, 1 or 2.
+Default 2 means "try both".
+0 means that the sign of the determinant of the WCS CD matrix is positive, 1 means negative.
+The short answer is, "try both and see which one works" if you are interested in using this option.
+It results in searching half as many matches so can be helpful speed-wise.
+  * ``image_width``: int, only necessary if you are submitting an "x,y list" of source positions.
+  * ``image_height``: int, ditto.
+  * ``positional_error``: float, expected error on the positions of stars in your image.
+Default is 1.

 Example: